 What kind of product have you come up with?
 If that particular industry is flooded with similar ideas, either consider tweaking your idea so it fits in another industry, or add in features and value which set it apart from the other new products.
 What can your product offer others lack?
 What problem does your new invention solve?

 2. Know the trends

 What products are hot right now?
 Although trends are constantly changing, if you can get a sense for what is going to be popular in upcoming months, you may be able to alter your idea to fit in with, but also stand out among up-and-coming trends.
 For instance, superhero movies, products with associated apps, and eco-friendly goods are all trendy right now.
-How could your idea mesh with those or other trending topics?
+How could your idea mesh with those or other trends?

 3. Ask for opinions